You're using an outdated browser. This website will not display correctly and some features will not work.

 (5) A person or entity who becomes a member of the Corporation under subsection (3) or (4) shall provide, immediately upon the person or entity becoming a member, such initial information to the Corporation as is necessary for the Corporation to fulfil its objects.
 2012, c.
 4, s.
 5 (5).

-6 (1) If a member of the Corporation receives a notification from the Corporation about a locate request made with regard to a proposed excavation or dig that may affect underground infrastructure owned or operated by the member, the member shall do either of the following:
+6 (1) If a member of the Corporation receives a notification under subsection 5.1 (5) in respect of a locate request, the member shall do either of the following:

 1. Mark on the ground the location of its underground infrastructure and provide a written document containing information respecting the location of its underground infrastructure.

-(4) A member who receives an emergency locate request shall ensure that, within two hours of receiving notification about the locate request,
+(4) A member who receives an emergency request shall ensure that, within two hours of receiving notification in respect of the request,

-(a) a person able to do the things required by subsection (1) on behalf of the member is at the site for which the locate request has been made; or
+(a) a person able to do the things required by subsection (1) on behalf of the member is at the site for which the emergency request has been made; or

 Different time limit